 British Gas Review Summary

-British Gas can trace their roots back to 1812 when they were called The Gas Light and Coke Company, which was the first public utility company in the world.
+British Gas can trace its roots back to 1812 when they were called The Gas Light and Coke Company, the world’s first public utility company.
 They are the UK’s largest energy supplier with around twelve million customers and approximately 20,000 employees.

 - UK’s largest energy supplier with twelve million customers

 - Electric vehicle tariff

 - Not the cheapest energy supplier

 - Other energy suppliers are more environmentally friendly

 - Slow to respond to phone calls and live chat requests